 Conventional underground utilities such as water, sewer and gas may install over water crossings under or attached to a bridge.
 All other utilities shall install crossings by directional drill.
 The design and construction of pile-supported or free-span utilities over a District canal shall be subject to the same horizontal and vertical clearance requirements specified for bridges.

-A cross-section of the canal along the centerline of the proposed work from top-of-bank to top-of-bank, drawn to scale and referenced to NGVD, shall be submitted with the application.
-The cross-section shall be representative of the canal, maintenance berm, and the ground configuration within the canal right-of-way at the proposed crossing location, and shall include sufficient points to identify all breaks, but with point not greater than 10-foot increments.
+A cross-section of the canal along the centerline of the proposed work from top-of-bank to top-of-bank, drawn to scale and referenced to NAVD 88, shall be submitted with the application.
+The cross-section shall be representative of the canal, maintenance berm, and the ground configuration within the canal right-of-way at the proposed crossing location, and shall include sufficient points to identify all breaks, but with points not greater than 10-foot increments.

 Under-Canal Crossings